MRI-active inner regions of protoplanetary discs. II. Dependence on dust, disc and stellar parameters: Discussion

 The ratio $\textrm{St}_{\rm frag}/\bar\alpha$ is most sensitive to the value of the dead-zone viscosity parameter $\alpha_{\rm DZ}$.
 The Stokes number at the fragmentation limit $\textrm{St}_{\rm frag}$ is given by eq. (\ref{eq:frag_limit}).
 At a fixed critical fragmentation velocity $u_{\rm frag}$, it is a function only of the viscosity parameter $\bar\alpha$ and the speed of sound $c_{\rm s}$ (i.e., the temperature) at the pressure maximum.
 Since these solutions are extracted from models which neglect ionization by stellar X-rays, $\bar\alpha=\alpha_{\rm DZ}$, the value of the dead-zone viscosity parameter.
 Hence, $\textrm{St}_{\rm frag}/\bar\alpha\, \propto\, 1/\alpha_{\rm DZ}^{2}$.
 This ratio also varies slightly with gas accretion rate, which we can attribute to the fact that the pressure maximum does not occur precisely at a fixed critical temperature.
 Instead, the ionization fraction, driven primarily by thermionic and ion emission, also depends on the dust properties and the disc density.

 Overall, whether the dust grains become trapped in the pressure maximum depends on an assumed value of $\alpha_{\rm DZ}$.
 We may consider how the disc might evolve forward, depending on this value.
 First, if the dead-zone viscosity parameter is low, $\alpha_{\rm DZ}=10^{-5}$, $\textrm{St}_{\rm frag}/\bar\alpha \gg 1$.
 In this case, dust grains could readily accumulate at the pressure maximum.
 This accumulation might lead to an unstable configuration, as an increase in the dust-to-gas ratio leads to an increase in $\bar\alpha$ at a given radius (see Fig. \ref{fig:chem_ratio_size}).
 As the dust-to-gas ratio would increase at the pressure maximum, and decrease either side, this could lead to an emergence of an additional minimum in $\bar\alpha$ outwards from the original minimum, and thus to a formation of an additional pressure trap.
 Time-dependent simulations are needed to examine further evolution of the disc.
+In general, if the pressure maximum efficiently traps the radially-drifting dust, one observable consequence would be that the gas accreting onto the star would be depleted in elements of which the dust is composed: such a mechanism has been proposed to be at work in the inner disc of TW Hya, where the levels of depletion of refractory and volatile elements suggest a dust trap inside of the water ice line \citep{McClure2020}, and also in transition discs surrounding Herbig Ae/Be stars \citep{Kama2015}.

 Second, consider a case in which $\textrm{St}_{\rm frag}/\bar\alpha \sim 1$, which would occur if the dead-zone viscosity parameter is slightly above the middle of the plausible range, $\alpha_{\rm DZ}=10^{-4}$.
 In this case, considered by \citet{Jankovic2019}, the gas pressure maximum does not trap large amounts of dust.
 This is because $\bar\alpha$ increases inwards of the pressure maximum, and $\textrm{St}_{\rm frag}$ decreases.
 This limits the radial width of the pressure trap.
 Dust advection with the accreting gas is not sufficient to remove the dust grains from the trap; however, the grains are also mixed radially by the turbulence.
 The dust-to-gas ratio at the pressure maximum is then limited by the corresponding radial diffusion term.
 Nevertheless, dust would still accumulate in the entire region interior to the pressure maximum, as in the highly-turbulent innermost region dust grains become small enough to couple to the gas, reducing the radial drift relative to the outer disc.
 However, in this case, the amount of dust that can be accumulated in the inner disc is limited by the flux of dust drifting inwards from the outer disc.
 Moreover, the small size of the dust grains is detrimental to planet formation.